top of page

 “The Gender Dysphoria Diagnosis in Young People Has a “Low Diagnostic Stability,” Finds a New German Study,” Society for Evidence Based Gender Medicine, July 2024

-The Detransition Rate Is Unknown, Archives of Sexual Behavior, J. Cohn et al., June 2023
+The Detransition Rate Is Unknown, Archives of Sexual Behavior, J. Cohn, June 2023

 Detransition and Desistance Among Previously Trans-Identified Young Adults, Archives of Sexual Behavior, Lisa Littman et al., December 2023